-(d) Surrender.
+(c) Surrender.
 A license holder may surrender a license by submitting documentation to the Commissioner in an approved manner.
-If a license holder surrenders a license after the Department has found probable cause to revoke, suspend, or limit the license, the surrender will be treated as a revocation.
+If a license holder surrenders a license after the Department has found probable cause to impose a sanction, the surrender will be treated as a revocation unless the Commissioner determines another disposition is warranted.

-(e) Hearing.
+(d) Hearing.

-If the Commissioner receives a request for a hearing from the license holder in accordance with 603 CMR 4.13 (6) (c), the Commissioner or his designee shall schedule a hearing no later than 60 days after receipt of the request.
+If the Commissioner receives a request for a hearing from the license holder in accordance with 603 CMR 4.13 (6) (b), the Commissioner or his designee shall schedule a hearing no later than 60 days after receipt of the request.
 The hearing shall be conducted in accordance with M.G.L. c.
 30A and 801 CMR 1.00: Adjudicatory Rules of Practice and Procedure.
 The hearing shall not be open to the public unless the license holder requests a public hearing.

 Within 30 days of the date the hearing concludes, the Commissioner or his designee shall render a written decision determining whether or not the holder's license shall be revoked, suspended, or limited.
 The decision shall comply with the requirements of M.G.L. c.
 30A, § 11 and 801 CMR 1.00: Adjudicatory Rules of Practice and Procedure.